-These gluten free Swedish meatballs are a copycat version of the traditional IKEA meatballs and lets not forget the rich savoury gravy!
+These Gluten-Free Swedish Meatballs are a copycat version of the traditional IKEA meatballs and gravy!
+Delicious served over rice or mashed potatoes.
 My version is also dairy and egg free too!

-If this has got your taste buds tingling why not check out some of my other gluten free dinner ideas like my Chinese Style Baked Salt & Pepper Wings or Sticky Sausage Tray Bake With Potatoes & Peppers.
+If this has got your taste buds tingling why not check out some of my other gluten free dinner ideas like these Chinese Style Baked Salt & Pepper Wings or Sticky Sausage Tray Bake With Honey & Mustard.

 Jump to: